SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/allpersonsearch.md

 uid: allpersonsearch
 title: allpersonsearch
 keywords: mdoprovider mdo provider allpersonsearch
-description: Provider for selecting a Person, including search on contacts that match as well as persons. this provider will return a mix of contact and person records.
-The type is indicated in the Type property of the item, and the contact ID is always in the extraInfo. so.generated: true so.topic: reference so.envir: onsite, online
+description: Provider for selecting a Person, including search on contacts that match as well as persons.
+This provider will return a mix of contact and person records.
+The type is indicated in the Type property of the item, and the contact ID is always in the extraInfo.
+Uses freetext to perform a speedy search on the contact and person tables.
+Does not include sub-tables, like userdefined fields, text records etc. so.generated: true so.topic: reference so.envir: onsite, online
 ---

 # "allpersonsearch" MDO List
-Provider for selecting a Person, including search on contacts that match as well as persons. this provider will return a mix of contact and person records.
+Provider for selecting a Person, including search on contacts that match as well as persons.
+This provider will return a mix of contact and person records.
 The type is indicated in the Type property of the item, and the contact ID is always in the extraInfo.
+Uses freetext to perform a speedy search on the contact and person tables.
+Does not include sub-tables, like userdefined fields, text records etc.

 Searchs contact and person tables for matches, in addition to the contact search of the base class "contact" search.